-The University website and policy explain that most Main Campus buildings are open to the public during normal school hours.
-On Mondays through Fridays, the UPD unlocks Main Campus exterior building doors.
+The University website and policy explain that most Main Campus buildings are open to the public Monday through Friday, 8:00AM - 5:00PM, or until the last class concludes.
+On Mondays through Fridays, the Main Campus exterior building doors are unlocked.
 Facilities Services typically assists academic departments by unlocking classrooms.